iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 **Explanation**:

-(1): $\mathbb{E}[X|H]$, given that we got head, the sequence of trials terminate, giving us a sequence of one, therefore this term is one.
+(1): $\mathbb{E}[X|H]$, given success, what is the expected number of steps until success?
+The sequence of trials terminate, giving us a sequence of one, therefore this term is one.

-(2): $\mathbb{E}[X|T]$, given that we got tail, then we need to make another trial, we recursively represents the new expected to be: $1 +\mathbb{E}[X]$.
+(2): $\mathbb{E}[X|T]$, given a failure occurred, then we need to make another trial, we recursively represents the new expected to be: $1 +\mathbb{E}[X]$.

 Therefore, we have gotten ourselves a "recursive expression" for the expected value for the number of trials using the Laws of total expected.
 Therefore, we can solve it and get the solution.
 The "Recursive Expression" is true, if we consider the empirical approach to the problem, by which I mean, we carry out the experiment and keep updating the expected value using an algorithm.
 Cute huh?

 $$
 \begin{aligned}